 56.01 ANNUAL LICENSE REQUIRED.
 Every owner of a dog over the age of six (6) months shall procure a dog license from the Police Department on or before January 31 on each year, said license shall expire on December 31.
 Every person registering a dog must be of a legal age at the time of registration.
 Such license may be procured at any time for a dog which has come into the possession or ownership of the applicant or which has reached the age of six (6) months after said date.
 All licenses shall expire the last day of December.

 56.02 LICENSE FEES.
-The annual license fee shall be five dollars ($5.00) for each dog.
+The annual license fee shall be ten dollars ($10.00) for each dog.
 A penalty of ten dollars ($10.00) shall be assessed for failure to pay the license fee when due.
 Impounded animal will not be released to owner until license is purchased and all fines and fees are received.

 56.03 VACCINATION REQUIRED.
 Before a license is issued, the owner must present to the Police Department a certificate from and signed by a licensed veterinarian showing that the dog for which the license is sought has been vaccinated against rabies with an injection of anti-rabies vaccine approved by the State Department of Agriculture, and that the vaccination does not expire within six months after the effective date of the dog license.
 Such vaccine shall be administered by a licensed veterinarian.
 Such veterinarian shall thereupon issue a tag with the certificate of vaccination, and such tag shall at all times be attached to the collar of the dog.
 This collar and tag shall at all times be kept on such dog.
 Such veterinarian shall issue a tag with the number thereon and the certificate of vaccination shall designate the tag number.
 Each rabies vaccination certificate issued by such veterinarian must be an official rabies vaccination certificate approved by the State Department of Agriculture.